Edgewater, Colorado

-The City of Edgewater is a home rule municipality located in Jefferson County, Colorado, United States.
+The City of Edgewater is a home rule city located in Jefferson County, Colorado, United States.
 The city population was 5,005 at the 2020 United States census.
 Edgewater is surrounded by Denver to the east, Lakewood to the south and west, and Wheat Ridge to the north.
-The city is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area and the Front Range Urban Corridor.
+The city is a part of the Denver-Aurora-Centennial, CO Metropolitan Statistical Area and the Front Range Urban Corridor.

 History

 Edgewater was named for its lakefront location at Sloan's Lake.
-The town was incorporated in 1901.
+The Edgewater, Colorado, post office opened on March 1, 1892, and the Town of Edgewater was incorporated on November 5, 1904.

 Geography

 At the 2020 United States census, the town had a total area of 1.799 km2.
 Sloan's Lake, a lake that once extended into Edgewater, now lies entirely within the city limits of Denver just to the east of Edgewater.

 Climate

 Edgewater features a Semi-arid climate, with low annual precipitation.
 Due to Edgewater bordering the city and county of Denver, the climates are almost exactly the same, with only a few differences.
 Annual snowfall is generally a bit less in Edgewater, and the high temperatures are also a few degrees warmer, because Denver temperatures are recorded at the Denver International Airport, which is actually east of the Denver metro area.

 Summers are hot and dry, while winters can vary from cool to cold, with snowfall not uncommon in winter months.
 However, snowfall is short lived in arid and sunny climates, usually melting in a day or sometimes before nightfall.
 Normal summer highs range from the upper 80s (°F) to the mid 90s, with upper 90 °F days very common, and even a few days over 100 °F as well.
 Normal winter highs range from the mid 40s to the mid 50s, with upper 50 °F and lower 60 °F days very common as well.
 Sunshine is abundant throughout the year, averaging over 300 days of sun per year.